 Visit How We Bill You for additional information.

-How do I get a water and sewer bill?
+How do I get a water and wastewater bill?

 When do I get a bill?